Sky607/CRUD-USING-NODEJS/README.md

 ```
 git clone https://github.com/Sky607/CRUD-USING-NODEJS.git
 ```
-to install all dependicies run the below command.It will install all the required pacakeges from the pacakage.json
+To install all dependicies run the below command.It will install all the required pacakeges from the pacakage.json
 ```
 npm install
 ```
-to start the project run the below command and open the shown localhost url in the browser
+To start the project run the below command and open the shown localhost url in the browser
 ```npm start ``` or ```nodemon <file name> ```